rt6/docs/ubuntu_byobu.md

 `Ctrl a` is command shortcut instead of `ctrl b` as used in tmux

- `F9` to choose status bar notifications (cpu temperature, memory, ip number, etc)
+ `F9` to choose status bar notifications (cpu temperature, memory, ip number, host name etc).
+You can also change the command shortcut (aka escape sequence) to `ctrl b`